StormSurgeLive/ugrid-visualization/qgis/README.md

 The tutorials should work on Windows, Mac, or Linux machines, but they have only been tested on Windows.
 The `getting-started.md` document provides a link to QGIS installation instructions.

 For the `fort63_fort74_qgis.md` tutorial, you'll need access to a Unix shell that can install the `nco` package.
+If you're using a Windows machine, you can use [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/setup/environment).
 You'll also need `conda` to set up a Python environment.
 If you haven't used `conda` before, you can find installation instructions for Miniconda [here](https://docs.conda.io/en/latest/miniconda.html).

 ### QGIS